sissokho/personal-website/source/_projects/4-check4decision-website-redesign.md

 ## Performance

-A part from the visual design, make it fast was the next big goal.
-The previous website was taking quite some time to load (around 3-4 seconds).
+A part from the visual design, the website had too many heavy images, not optimized.

 My main focus was to optimize the images by: